 On 25 March 2018, the European Union started enforcing the General Data Protection Regulation or GDPR.
 It is a landmark data privacy law that provides individuals control over their personal data and regulates how businesses and other non-government organizations process the personal data of EU citizens.

 Note that the GDPR supersedes the Data Protection Directive or DPD, also known as Directive 95/46/EC adopted by the EU in 1995.
+Nevertheless, it forms part of the greater legal framework for promoting and protecting privacy rights.
 This article explains the differences between GDPR and DPD, thus explaining further the key changes in the new EU data privacy law.

 GDPR vs. Data Protection Directive: What are the Key Changes?